RosettaCommons/documentation/application_documentation/mpi-msd.md

 To set up a multistate design run, the user must think about an abstract protein, the entity protein, which has one chain and N residues.
 The sequence of this protein is being optimized, but it's structure is never considered.
 Instead, the entity protein's sequence is assigned to the various states in the system as perscribed by the correspondence files.
 To describe the sequence space available to the entity protein, the user must define an entity resfile.
 The entity resfile controls the set of amino acids and rotamers built for every residue that's declared to correspond to a particular entity element.
 If residue 15 on chain A in a particular state is declared to correspond to entity-element 10, then the resfile commands for entity-element 10 taken from the entity resfile will be applied to residue 15.

-The entity resfile is almost exactly like a regular resfile, (See the resfile file format documentation here: [[Resfile syntax and conventions|resfiles]] Resfile) except it is proceeded by one extra line, which declares the number of residues in the entity protein (N).
+The entity resfile is almost exactly like a regular resfile, (See the resfile file format documentation here: [[Resfile syntax and conventions|resfiles]]) except it is proceeded by one extra line, which declares the number of residues in the entity protein (N).
 Then the usual resfile format is followed: the default commands (if any) are listed, then "start" appears on one line by itself, then the specific commands for particular residues on the entity protein (resid 1..N, chain A) are listed.
 For example the following is a valid entity resfile:

 ```
 16